JustDen1234/FS19_AutoDrive_Sort/README.md

 1. Copy the AutoDriveSort.exe into your savegame folder (mostly: C:\Users\[username]\Documents\My Games\FarmingSimulator2019\savegame[number]\).
 1. Run it.

+or (new in v1.3.0)

+1. Create a shortcut to AutoDriveSort.exe, and add the savegame folder as an argument.
+1. Run it.

 ## How does it work?

 1. It will look for the AutoDrive xml file (named 'AutoDrive_config.xml').